HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 ## Conclusion

-Many people may recognize this quote by Phil Karlton, "*There are only two hard things in Computer Science: cache invalidation and naming things.*" And I have always wondered why caching is so hard.
+You may recognize this quote by Phil Karlton, "*There are only two hard things in Computer Science: cache invalidation and naming things.*" And in all honesty I have always wondered why caching is so hard.
 My take is that to do caching well, you need two key ingredients: to keep it simple and to understand all potential edge cases.

 Unfortunately, when we try to make the cache too clever, we can end up caching the wrong things or, worse, caching too much.
-On a similar note, understanding all the edge cases requires a ton of research, testing, and slow incremental improvements.
+On a similar note, understanding all the edge cases requires extensive research, testing, and slow incremental improvements.
 Even with that, you have to hope that an old browser will not throw you under the bus.
 But the reason we still chase great caching strategies is that the ultimate reward is very high, with a significant reduction in round-trip requests, high savings for your server, less data required from your users, and ultimately a better user experience.

 No matter the case, make sure to have a playbook for how to best use caching:
 - Prioritize caching work at an early stage of the development cycle, _and_ after a product is shipped
 - Write end-to-end tests to recreate major edge cases
 - Regularly audit the site and update cache rules that might be outdated or missing

-As a final note, caching can be made less complex if we help our peers by mentoring them and writing simple and good documentation regarding how to use it.
-Ultimately, caching is not something to be mastered by only a few.
-It should become common knowledge across an entire company, making it is easier to focus on building easy and frictionless experiences.
+Ultimately, caching can be made less complex if we spread the knowledge by mentoring our peers and writing good documentation that is simple to understand.
+Caching is not something that should only be mastered by a few.
+Our goal is to move towards it being common knowledge across an entire company.
+Because at the end of the day, what we really want to focus on is building easy and frictionless experiences for our users.